-Don't worry if your credit is not so perfect; we have one of the best records in the city to getting you on your way to near perfect credit!
+Don't worry if your credit is not so perfect; we have one of the best records in the city to get you on your way to near-perfect credit!
 We have helped thousands of people rebuild their credit, either coming out of a bad divorce, bankruptcy, collections, or no credit.

 Are you a CA$H kind of person?

 If so, you know how hard it is to buy a car or apply for a bank loan.
 Our team has successfully attained loans for people just like you, just get in touch with us and we'll come up with a plan!

 Congratulations, we are happy we can call you our neighbour and understand how frustrating it can be to get a car loan if you are new to the country, but don't worry so much because we specialize in helping new immigrants settle in and build their Canadian credit score!

 Would it help if someone spoke your language?
 Some of our employees started out as immigrants just like you, perhaps we can get their help communicating with you.
 Here are their country flags:

 The credit report summarizes all of your credit history in Canada.
 It will include your personal information such as your current and previous address, as well as employment information.
 It can also include bank account information, credit cards, bankruptcies, debt and a list of people or companies who made inquiries about your credit.

 Your credit score indicates the risk you represent to banks compared to other consumers.
 Here are some factors that can affect your overall score:

 - How long you've had credit in Canada.